reginaldojunior/emprestimo-livros/README.md

-# fiap-frontend
+# Emprestimo Livros

-This template should help get you started developing with Vue 3 in Vite.
+This application run a simple way to loan of books using the API exposed in port 5000 and localhost.

 ## Recommended IDE Setup